 Yet the pain small business owners anticipate when considering implementing a ticketing tool often never materializes; in fact, it’s waiting until things go haywire—say, when a product gains serious traction or, worse, causes customers problems—that the real trouble begins.

-With a little foresight and the right ticketing tool, however, up-and-coming businesses can be ready for any challenge.
+With a little foresight and the right ticketing tool, such as Zendesk for SMBs, up-and-coming businesses can be ready for any challenge.